CogniPilot/cognipilot_docs/docs/releases/airy/getting_started/install.md

 ## Docker Option

-If you wish, there is a [docker container](https://github.com/CogniPilot/docker) that is a dev environment for CogniPilot with Nvidia GPU support.
+If you wish, there is a development docker container ([docker hub](https://hub.docker.com/r/cognipilot/dream), [docker source](https://github.com/CogniPilot/docker)) for CogniPilot with Nvidia GPU support.
 If you use this option, do not run the native\_install script, as the packages are already installed.

 ## Setup SSH keys on Host and GitHub